 Canon PIXMA TR150: Print quality

 The PIXMA TR150 is capable of printing up to 4800x1200 dpi, which is enough for photos from most phones and tablets, but not good enough for prints from DSLR or mirrorless cameras.
-Then again, this printer isn't the right fit for professional photography anyway.
-The images it prints are sharp and vibrant, and it features some of the best quality print-outs of any compact printer, so if you need something to look smart and professional, this is a good option.

 This printer is fairly quick at printing too.
 Depending on settings you can get up to nine pages per minute (for black and white) and five per minute in full color.
 That compares well to other compact printers, and it's good that you don't sacrifice quality for speed here.